-therefore in deciding upon the number of seats which should be given to purely e other second deciding apply have borne in mind the recommendations of the tara Dis Franchise Committee referred to in paragraph 6 of our main Report. the drive carefully considered the problem of urban versus rural representation. istric main point for consideration is on what principle should any particular istric be classed as urban or rural.
-The question is a difficult one to decide from the practical point of view, as it is not easy to draw a line of demarcation and practical point of view, as it is not easy to draw a line of demarcation. between what are really urban and what are purely rural areas.
+In deciding upon the number of seats which should be given to purely 22. urban constituencies, we have borne in mind the recommendations of the Indian Franchise Committee referred to in paragraph 6 of our main Report.
+We have carefully considered the problem of urban versus rural representation.
+The main point for consideration is on what principle should any particular area be classed as urban or rural.
+The question is a difficult one to decide from the practical point of view, as it is not easy to draw a line of demarcation between what are really urban and what are purely rural areas.
 Any distinction based on theoretical considerations such as population or the enjoyment of some form of local self-Government would only be arbitrary and will not square with facts.
 The interests of the Presidency are predominantly rural, its rural population being approximately 76 per cent of the total population.
 There is hardly any conflict or divergence of interests between most of the towns and the larger villages of the district in which they are included.
 They are identical in respect of their problems, outlook and characteristics, and there is far greater community of interest between the towns and the surrounding rural areas in each district than between towns situated in different districts.
 An area, say, with a population of 10,000 inhabitants has in most cases no industrial or really urban problems at all which would differentiate it from the contiguous rural area.
 It would, therefore, in our opinion be wrong in principle to detach such areas from the surrounding rural areas and class them as urban for the purpose of representation.
 The existing arrangement, under which only the big cities which have really urban characteristics have been classed as urban constituencies, has worked satisfactorily for 15 years.
 Out of the 93 representations received in connection with our report there is only one (from the Democratic Swarajya Party of Thana) which advocates the grouping of all municipal areas into separate urban constituencies.
 With this one exception the Government, the Legislative Council and the public have all approved the principle followed by us.
 We are, therefore, unanimously of opinion that, so far as this Presidency is concerned, the correct method is to classify as urban only those areas which have genuinely urban characteristics, and whose problems and interests are different from, or likely to conflict with those of the areas classed as rural, and we have framed our urban and rural constituencies accordingly.
 We have formed the larger cities which fulfil our test into urban constituencies and have included other urban areas in the surrounding countryside.
 In framing the rural constituencies, however, we have tried to ensure that voters from urban areas will not have a preponderating influence in the election of the candidates.
 We are satisfied, on the information before us, that even if a candidate from an urban area is returned in any such rural constituency he will not ordinarily be able to succeed on the urban votes only.
 He will have to depend on urban and rural votes combined and will, therefore, have to look after the interests of both the urban and the purely rural areas in the constituency.